sbaek293/Studygram/reports/high-fi/report.md

 ### Instruction
 **First Steps**
-1. Enter your username at Welcome Screen
+1. Enter your username at Welcome Screen.
+(We do not have passwords since the app is used for social studying and the worst malicious users could do would be study while pretending to be someone else and copy studying resources of others.)
 1. You will be moved to the "Room Scene".
 From there you can access "Social Garden" and your "Profile" stats.
 You can also see your coins (earned by studying together) and progress (which is group progress so it will remain 0 unless you join a group).
 1. When entering the Garden for the first time, you will be redirected to the Study Type Quiz.
 1. The quiz consists of 8 Multiple Choice Questions.
 After finishing it you will be invited to join a group of at most three other people based on the compatibility of your studying preferences.